Selling a Business

 An experienced business broker knows what a buyer is going to ask to see and your broker will know in what sequence this data should be made available to a potential buyer.
 An experienced broker will make sure that any potential buyer executes a confidentiality and non-disclosure agreement before certain information is shared and this is critical to the well being and value of your business so that it does not lose value during the due diligence period.

 A professional business broker is also critical in the establishment of your business’ value.
 What’s it worth?
-An experienced business broker can tell you.
+An experienced business broker – especially one with a CBI (Certified Business Intermediary) designation from the International Business Brokers Association – can tell you.
 Knowing this very important bit of information is likely to determine whether your business sells or not.

 It’s up to you to hunt down and collect certain documents going back at least three years.
 For example, your accountant will need documents such as profit/loss statements, cash flow statements, tax returns, etc., etc. etc. A business broker, once having an understanding of your business, can help identify what will be needed.
 It’s what we do every day.